Search Our Knowledge Base

 Directory traversal vulnerabilities that exist on web servers are typically exploited to execute files.
 The method for this type of directory traversal attack involves sending URLs to the web server that contain the name of the targeted file and have been modified with commands and web server escape codes.
 Escape codes are used as workarounds when certain commands are being filtered for; for example, an attacker might use the "%2e%2e/" escape code if the “../” command is blocked.
 Again, this directory traversal example requires trial-and-error from the attacker, but it is still fairly easy to access and execute files when adequate preventative procedures are not in place.

 Directory Traversal Prevention

 There are several measures that enterprises can take to prevent directory traversal attacks and vulnerabilities.
 For starters, programmers should be trained to validate user input from browsers.
-Input validation ensures that attackers cannot use commands that leave the root directory or violate other access privileges.
+Input validation ensures that attackers cannot use commands, such as SQL injection that leave the root directory or violate other access privileges.
 Beyond this, filters can be used to block certain user input.
 Enterprises typically employ filters to block URLs containing commands and escape codes that are commonly used by attackers.
 Additionally, web server software (and any software that is used) should be kept up-to-date with current patches.
 Regularly patching software is a critical practice for reducing security risk, as software patches typically contain security fixes.